Becky139/Breast-Cancer-Prediction/README.md

 Business Requirement 1

 *	The client is interested conducting a study to differentiate weather a tumor is benign or malignant.
+*   As a client, I can navigate easily around an interactive dashboard so that I can view and understand the data presented and I can view and toggle visual graphs, charts of the data.

 Business Requirement 2

+*   As a client, I can access and see the proccess used in developing the machince learning model with access given to the finalized model.
 *	The client is interested in predicting whether a given tumour is malignant or benign based on the given features, with a high degree of accuracy.

+In order to address the business requirements, we have the following epics and user stories.
+Each user story was then broken down to manageable stasks, and the agile process was used to implement each task.

 ### Epics

-    •	Information gathering and data collection.
+*   Information gathering and data collection.
-    •	Data visualization, cleaning, and preparation.
+*   Data visualization, cleaning, and preparation.
-    •	Model training, optimization and validation.
+*   Model training, optimization and validation.
-    •	Dashboard planning, designing, and development.
+*   Dashboard planning, designing, and development.
-    •	Dashboard deployment and release.
+*   Dashboard deployment and release.

 ### User Stoires